Liliana Simanton, Laguna Cottages, oil, 20 x 24, $900, California Art Gallery.

 “It’s not like when I was growing up and everything had to be Early American,” Sanchez says, laughing.
 Good thing, because the couple’s taste, as reflected in the work on the walls in the family’s almost 40-year-old gallery, runs the gamut from traditional to abstract contemporary painting and sculpture.

 What pulls a collection together is the collector’s individual aesthetic, Sanchez says.
-“It’s pretty easy to box yourself in and say, for example, that you only like landscapes.
+“It’s pretty easy to box yourself in and say, for example, that you only like collecting landscapes.
 So I think the most important thing is to keep your mind open to all kinds of art.”

 NanEtte Richardson Fine Art, San Antonio, TX